Logo Futurismo

 Marine Biologists Team

-One of the most interesting topics in regard to cetaceans is the way these animals manage to communicate underwater.
-It is even more challenging in a world where vision and smell are difficult because of unfavorable conditions.
-So let’s see how do whales and dolphins communicate in those conditions.
+One of the most interesting topics regarding cetaceans is how these animals communicate underwater.
+Moreover, it becomes even more challenging in environments where unfavorable conditions impair vision and smell.
+Therefore, let’s explore how whales and dolphins communicate in such conditions.

-Scientists consider whales and dolphins to be some of the smartest animals on earth.
-They show various signs of culture, teaching their young behaviors that are essential for survival (Bender et al., 2009).
-Communication is therefore a key component of these animals’ social lives and one of the proofs of their high intelligence.
+Scientists consider whales and dolphins to be among the smartest animals on Earth.
+They exhibit various cultural practices, teaching their young essential survival behaviors (Bender et al., 2009).
+Therefore, communication plays a key role in these animals’ social lives and, consequently, serves as one of the main proofs of their high intelligence.

 Contents hide